This post may contain affiliate links.

 You can read my Anantara Lawana Koh Samui review if you’re looking for more in-depth information.

-Removed from the hubbub, but near to the heart of the nightlife, Anantara Lawana Koh Samui Resort is located at the quiet north end of Chaweng Beach.
+Removed from the hubbub, but a short tuktuk ride to the heart of the nightlife, Anantara Lawana Koh Samui Resort is located at the quiet north end of Chaweng Beach.

 The architecture is appealing, a blend of traditional local and Chinese elements that touch on the country’s Chinese merchant legacy.